python-graphblas/python-graphblas/docs/user_guide/udf.rst

 -------------------------

 Pass ``is_udt=True`` when your UDF operates on user-defined record or array types.
 See :doc:`udt` for the full story.
-In short:

 .. code-block:: python